 In the 1990s, this cabin in South Lake Tahoe was the filming location for two hit movies: The Bodyguard, starring Whitney Houston and Kevin Costner, and City of Angels, starring Nicolas Cage and Meg Ryan.
-It’s on the market, so let’s compare how it looked then to today!

 The Cabin from “The Bodyguard” and “City of Angels”